Posterior Probability Matters: Doubly-Adaptive Calibration for Neural Predictions in Online Advertising: Abstract

 \section{Abstract}

 Predicting user response probabilities is vital for ad ranking and bidding.
 We hope that predictive models can produce accurate probabilistic predictions that reflect true likelihoods.
-Calibration techniques aims to post-process model predictions to posterior probabilities.
+Calibration techniques aim to post-process model predictions to posterior probabilities.
 Field-level calibration -- which performs calibration w.r.t. to a specific field value -- is fine-grained and more practical.
 In this paper we propose a doubly-adaptive approach \textsf{AdaCalib}.
 It learns an isotonic function family to calibrate model predictions with the guidance of posterior statistics, and field-adaptive mechanisms are designed to ensure that the posterior is appropriate for the field value to be calibrated.
 Experiments verify that \textsf{AdaCalib} achieves significant improvement on calibration performance.
-It has been deployed online and beats previous approach. \blfootnote{Correspondence to: S. Liu.
-The first two authors contributed equally.}
+It has been deployed online and beats previous approach.

 \ccsdesc[500]{Information systems~Computational advertising}

 \keywords{response prediction, field-level calibration, adaptive mechanisms}